cast-org/figuration/site/4.3/widgets/offcanvas.md

         <td><code>true</code></td>
         <td>
           <p>Include an offcanvas-backdrop element.</p>
-          <p>The backdrop is the semi-opaque overlay used to visually seperate the offcanvas from the page content.</p>
+          <p>The backdrop is the semi-opaque overlay used to visually separate the offcanvas from the page content.</p>
          </td>
       </tr>
       <tr>